Bach warns against Olympic boycotts, seeks re-election - WHIZ News

 That comment appeared to criticize the United States after a government-funded study last month raised the possibility of withholding money from the World Anti-Doping Agency.

-The IOC said its presidential election will be in “spring 2021” as members agreed to have two full meetings next year.
+The IOC said its presidential election will be in “spring 2021,” possibly in Athens, as members agreed to have two full meetings next year.
 The second is due to be in Tokyo on the sidelines of the Olympics.

 Two members, John Coates of Australia and Ser Miang Ng of Singapore, were elevated to IOC vice president status, with seats on the executive board.